 The demand for hospital inpatient services was estimated using standard econometric choice models that included patient characteristics, hospital characteristics, and observed patient choices.
 A hospital's decision to implement health IT was considered a treatment or policy intervention, and the change in the total number of patients using the hospital was the outcome of interest.
 A discrete choice model was estimated using patient-level data to predict the probabilities of patients choosing each hospital in their choice set.
 The parameter estimates from these models show how health IT affects a patient's likely hospital choice.
 An aggregate level model was employed in situations where the data set was too large to estimate at an individual patient level.

-The impact of health IT was small, if it existed, in that it was not found to affect large numbers of patients' choices or have a large impact on overall hospital demand.
+Preliminary Impact and Findings: The impact of health IT was small, if any, because it was not found to affect large numbers of patients' choices or have a large impact on overall hospital demand.
 The picture archiving systems variables and interaction terms in both the market level and individual choice models are jointly significant and expected consumer surplus is positive.
 Effects of the other technologies on demand were not significant.
-Although the value of health IT is positive, for some types of health IT, the effect on market share may not be enough to justify the financial investments.
+Although the value of health IT is positive, health IT's effect on market share may not be enough to justify the financial investments.